 Arrears: the workflow makes this way easier to manage.
 And we mean easier in every way.
 We communicate with tenants via the workflow and everything is recorded.
-If a tenant is in arrears 1 day today and still in arrears in seven days' time, you can see so easily at a glance everything you've done to fix this.
+If a tenant is in arrears 1 day today and still in arrears in 7 days time you can see so easily at a glance everything you've done during their time in arrears.
 Arrears really used to take up a lot of our PMs’ time, so to have that kind of automation has been super helpful.

 Vacates: same as above.
-It makes it so much faster to manage, because we have all the information we need in one timeline or workflow.
+It makes it so much faster to manage, having all the information you need combined and in one location (the visual timeline).
 We used to have what we thought was a great process, but it was paper-based and had a lot of room for human error.
 This new process is all in your face, which makes it so clear, so efficient and just so much easier.

-Property managers are busy enough as it is, without all the paper shuffling to find answers.
-It’s so good being up to put notes on the screen in the vacate workflow explaining what’s due to be sorted for vacate, or outstanding money.
+Property managers are busy enough as it is, without all the paper wrangling to find answers.
+It’s so good being up to put notes on the screen in the vacate workflow explaining what’s due to be sorted for vacate/outstanding money etc.

 Receipting and EOM

-Receipting and EOM (end of month): have I saved the best for last, or what?
-This is my job, and can I just say that this is by far the most incredible change.
-It used to take 17 years to do a backup before and after I processed EOM.
+Receipting and EOM: this is part of my job and this is by far the most incredible change in Console Cloud.
+It used to take like 17 years to do a backup before/after I processed EOM, still leaving time to do a trip around the globe while waiting for all the reports to generate.
 It was so clunky and manually intensive.
-I used to dread EOM.
+I used to dread it.

-Now, EOM in Console Cloud is done in under 10 clicks of the mouse.
+Now, EOM in Console Cloud is done in fewer than 10 clicks of the mouse, and takes less than five minutes to do it.
 It’s just so much faster, so much easier, so much better in every way.

 Receipting is also incredibly efficient.
-Emailing receipts is so cost effective and easy.
-Plus, the entire receipting process is clean and fast.
+Emailing receipts is cost and time effective, and easy.
 Matching off payments in a bulk receipting import where they have failed to match themselves is so much easier too.
 It’s all on the same screen—just a click, and the problem is solved.